Accenture/mercury/docs/guides/CHAPTER-3.md

 ```

-### Join-n-fork
+### Fork-n-Join

-You can perform join-n-fork RPC calls using a parallel version of the `request` method.
+You can perform fork-n-join RPC calls using a parallel version of the `request` method.

 ```java
 List<EventEnvelope> request(List<EventEnvelope> events, long timeout) throws IOException;